-After that, there’s not much more you need to do other than wait for the greatly awaited “Grant Notice” – which you’re already familiar with if you’ve been on a WHV before.
+After that, there’s not much more you need to do other than wait for the greatly awaited “Grant Notice” – which you’re already first day of uni familiar with if you’ve been on a WHV before.
 If not, it’s the official letter that says “you’re right mate, you can go”.
 It’s only taken 30 minutes for the email to arrive.

 Once all these steps are done and dusted, you can book your flight, organise your life there and… get to work!

 Good luck and enjoy this new adventure !

 If you think this article could help someone, feel free to share it!